LaraSLGomes/LaraSLGomes/README.md

 📍 Based in Brazil | Available for Remote Work Worldwide

-Currently working as a **Frontend Developer Intern** at UNIFOR's E-learning Department and a **Research Scholar** at PET-SAÚDE DIGITAL, focusing on the intersection of healthcare and scalable technology.
+Currently working as a **Software Developer Intern** at UNIFOR's E-learning Department and a **Research Scholar** at PET-SAÚDE DIGITAL, focusing on the intersection of healthcare and scalable technology.

 ## 🛠️ Tech Stack & Tools